emperorsnewcoin/coin/README.md

 ## 🛠 Technical Implementation

-- Built on Solana (because if you're going to make a joke currency, it should at be fast and cheap to transfer)
+- Built on Solana (because if you're going to make a currency, it should at be fast and cheap to transfer)
 - Integrated with Switchboard oracles for M2 supply data
-- Smart contracts that make you question your life choices
 - Fully automated money printer that goes "brrr"

 ## ⚠️ Disclaimers